Second air strike hits airport in Libya's capital

 Three years after the downfall of Muammar Gaddafi, Libya is being lacerated by rival factions, one of which has set up an alternative administration in Tripoli after seizing the city in fighting during the summer.

-An armed group loyal to Libya’s internationally-recognized government, which has transferred to the east of the country, claimed responsibility for the air strikes.
+An armed group loyal to Libya’s internationally-recognised government, which has transferred to the east of the country, claimed responsibility for the air strikes.

 “We bombed the airport a second time,” said Saqer al-Joroushi, head of the air force for the group, which is controlled by former general Khalifa Haftar.